Advaith-Koushik/data-engineering/ADF/PL_Container_SQL_Bulk/readme.md

 ## 🖼️ Screenshots

+Pipeline Diagram with successful execution:

 - ![Pipeline Diagram with successful execution](./pipeline_sql_bulk_diagram.png)

+Input files in `datasets/test` in the storage account:

 - ![Input files in `datasets/test`](./files_in_sa.png)

+List of output SQL tables created.
+Each table corresponds to the file name (without `.csv`) and contains the CSV data.

 - ![Expected output SQL tables created:](./sql_table_op.png)

+SQL Table data preview for planes_1 table:

 - ![SQL Table data preview.
 Each table corresponds to the file name (without `.csv`) and contains the CSV data.](./sql_table_op2.png)